aeconick/artist-merch-webstore/README.md

  - ***Order*** service - deals with the orders data.
  - ***User*** service - deals with all the information about the user.

- The shated folder has four folder that add additional functionality:
+ The shared folder has four folder that add additional functionality:
  - ***Constants*** - stores files with constant data like: **urls**.
  - ***Interceptors*** - stores files with interceptors like: **loading.interceptor**.
  - ***Interfaces*** - stores files with interfaces like: **IUserLogin** or **IUserRegister**.